xcatliu/react-ie8/README.md

 ### Other Problems

+Some problems are not actually the `React`'s problem, but I also list them below:

 Error Message | Solution | Related Issue | Example
 ------------- | -------- | ------------- | -------
 `Expected identifier` | Use [es3ify] or [es3ify-loader] | [#1] | [React IE8 Fetch IE8 Example]

+If you have other problems, please [Open an issue].

 ## Troubleshooting